SarojKumarDash07/IC-Characterization/README.md

 | Output Impedence |  ∞  |  ∞  |  ∞  |  ∞  |  ∞  |  ∞  |  ∞  |  ∞  |  ∞  |

 # 8. Differential Amplifier
+- A differential amplifier is a type of electronic amplifier that amplifies the difference between two input signals while rejecting any voltage common to both inputs (called common-mode signals).
+- It’s one of the most fundamental building blocks in analog and mixed-signal circuits.
+### Advantages
+- High CMRR
+- Better stability
+### Disadvantages
+- Requires matched components for ideal operation.
+- More complex biasing compared to single-ended amplifiers.

 ## 8.1 Differential Amplifier using NMOS
 ## DC Analysis